 Ingredients and Tools You’ll Need

-If the ingredients list for the seasoning overwhelms you, you can just use a 1/4 cup of store-bought Cajun seasoning.
-If you’ve never heard of (or can’t find) white pepper, it’s a bit gentler than black pepper.
+If the ingredients list for the seasoning overwhelms you, you can just use a ¼ cup of store-bought Cajun seasoning.
+If you don’t have (or can’t find) white pepper, it’s a bit gentler than black pepper.
 If there’s no white pepper around, just use black pepper.
 It’s a bit stronger, but it’ll work.
-If you don’t have a deep fryer and are using a pot, use a thermometer to monitor your oil temperature.
+If you don’t have a deep fryer and are using a pot, use a thermometer to watch your oil temperature.

 This will make 20 wings, and they reheat really well.
 You can double or triple the batch by making adjustments in the recipe card at the bottom of this post.